- Is delaying aging a better strategy than preventing cancer, heart disease and obesity for wellness?

 The PPP has one more key element that many have forgotten: it makes and restores the key reducing chemical element, NADPH, to replenish glutathione in all cells, but especially the liver.
 This is why detoxification of any toxin is directly linked to the redox potential of any cell.
 Clearing a toxin does you no good if you cannot generate a redox potential.
 I mentioned that in EMF 4.
 REDOX BEFORE YOU DETOX!!!!

-Glutathione is the major antioxidant in the body and is a critical element for reducing inflammation, oxidation and detoxification in the body.
+Glutathione is the major antioxidant in the body and is a critical element for reducing inflammation, oxidation, and detoxification in the body.
 To enter it routinely, it requires the human to be able to accurately tell proper “quantum time” in your cytochromes, SCN and your liver.
 This is why all life has both central circadian clocks and organ clocks.
-This is alteration of “quantum time” is often seen in abnormal secretion of pepsin and betaine function in the gut.
+This is an alteration of “quantum time” is often seen in the abnormal secretion of pepsin and betaine function in the gut.
+You’ll see evidence of pseudohypoxia in cells as thiamine drops and more dysautonomia present.
 When this cycle is off, your gut hormones will be off as well.

 If your endogenous molecular clock is off, you can bet you are now concentrating transition metals in your body’s tissues.
-This pathway will stay in your blind spot and you will continue to believe you need carbohydrates to replenish glycogen post exercise to make ATP or replenish glutathione from fructose.
+This happens because methionine, glutathione and picolinic acid cycles are all off.
+Thiamine links to all these pathways as the mitochondrial matrix fails.
+A failing matrix is another term for heteroplasmy.
+This pathway will stay in your blind spot and you will continue to believe you need carbohydrates to replenish glycogen post-exercise to make ATP or replenish glutathione from fructose.
 The act of “concentrating transition metals” has a massive effect on energy production by lowering it in the quantum cell.
 We will cover this special situation in its own blog to discuss aging in finer detail.

 How does this connect to Leaky Gut?